Dataframe#

 >>> df = session.create_dataframe([("Bob", 17), ("Alice", 10), ("Nico", 8), ("Bob", 12)], schema=["name", "age"]) >>> fractions = {"Bob": 0.5, "Nico": 1.0} >>> sample_df = df.stat.sample_by("name", fractions) # non-deterministic result

-- sample_by(col: ColumnOrName, fractions: Dict[LiteralType, float]) DataFrame #
+- sample_by(col: ColumnOrName, fractions: Dict[LiteralType, float]) DataFrame#

 Returns a DataFrame containing a stratified sample without replacement, based on a

-that specifies the fraction for each stratum.sampleBy()
+dictthat specifies the fraction for each stratum.sampleBy()is an alias ofsample_by().- Parameters:

 col – The name of the column that defines the strata.